willtennien/Yak/doc/library funjects for site/String.md

 .repeat[n] # Returns a string containing the reciever repeated n times

 .uppercase # returns a copy of the receiver containing every letter in uppercase.
+Leaves non-alpha characters unaltered.
 .lowercase # returns a copy of the receiver containing every letter in lowercase.
+Leaves non-alpha characters unaltered.
 .swapcase # replaces every letter with the letter of the opposite case.
+Leaves non-alpha characters unaltered.
 .capitalize # returns a copy of the receiver but with every word capitalized.
+Leaves non-alpha characters unaltered.
 .titlecase # returns a copy of the receiver with every major word (not of, the, etc.) capitalized.
+Leaves non-alpha characters unaltered.